jomaaanguit/ManguitIemerieJomCS3102_WSTactivities/README.md

 ## ðŸ ± Overview

 <div align="justify">
-This repository serves as a comprehensive collection of laboratory deliverables created in fulfillment of the course IT 314: Web Systems and Technologies.
-It encompasses a series of web development activities designed to demonstrate the practical application of key concepts and techniques covered throughout the course.<br><br>
+This repository contains laboratory deliverables for IT 314: Web Systems and Technologies.
+It showcases web development activities demonstrating the practical application of course concepts and techniques.

-Included below is a brief documentation that delves into the concepts and methodologies applied in the development of each webpage required by the laboratory exercises.
-The documentation outlines the coding practices and approaches employed, offering insights into the process and the technical decisions that shaped the outcome of each project.
+<br><br>

+The documentation provides an overview of the coding practices, methodologies, and technical decisions involved in creating each webpage for the laboratory exercises.
 <br><br>

 ### <a name="lab1"></a>